wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.5.6 =
+* New: Support for Inherited font (blog's default font style).
+* New: Beautiful ratings white background style.
+* New: Changed default star ratings style to Oxygen.

 = 1.5.5 =
 * New: MAJOR FOR PREMIUM USERS - Added mechanism for user key pair preservation to prevent the need for re-uploading the key.php file after every upgrade.
 * Fix: wp_footer() auto detection message is now appears as a notice instead of an error.